mozilla/ichnaea/docs/algo/accuracy.rst

 between when a network was actually seen and when it is reported to the application layer.
 With a fast moving device this can lead to inaccuracies of a couple kilometers.
-WiFi networks tend to show up in scan long after they are out of reach, if the the device was actually connected to these networks.
+WiFi networks tend to show up in scans long after they are out of reach, especially if the the device was actually connected to these networks.

 This means position estimates based on WiFi networks are usually accurate to 100 meters.
 If a lot of networks are available in the area